EdwardPhaniOS/FlashChat_iOS13/README.md

 # Practice Firebase

-This App use Firebase as a Database to send and receive message to another user
+This App use Firebase as a Database to send and receive message